jinlab-washu/Jin-lab.manual/getting_started/gms_set_up.md

 **Note: Any link that has confluence in the name, can only be accessed if you are connected to the WashU VPN**

 ## Set-up
 Right now, there are two clusters at Washu that are used for sequencing analysis.
 The legacy cluster, compute0 , and the new cluster, compute1.
-Everything on compute0 is slowly being moved to compute1 so that compute0 can be discontinued in a few years. *AS OF NOW, MOST OF OUR ANALYSIS ONLY WORKS ON COMPUTE0*
+Everything on compute0 is slowly being moved to compute1 so that compute0 can be discontinued in a few years.

 1. Log into compute0 using ssh.